ng-Classic/ng-classic/aio/content/guide/example-apps-list.md

 <live-example name="security"></live-example>

-Demonstrates security concepts in Angular Classicapplications.
+Demonstrates security concepts in Angular Classic applications.
 For more information, see [Security](guide/security).

 ### Testing